Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-9.md

 ## Source Control

 Origami components are store in [Origami monorepo](https://github.com/Financial-Times/origami) under components.
 We will start by commiting the boilerplate as an initial commit.
+We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to write commit messages.
 For example:

 <pre><code class="o-syntax-highlight--bash">git add --all
-git commit -m 'my o-example component' git push</code></pre>
+git commit -m 'feat: my o-example component' git push</code></pre>

 After pushing your commits you should be able to open a pull request.
 If you have never open a PR(pull request) you can read more about it on [github documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)